raspberrypisig/minimal-mistakes/_posts/2020-05-01-homeassistant-alternate-install.md

 The installation will take about 30 minutes, after which you can go to http://localhost:8123 if your are on the Pi or http://IP_ADDRESS_OF_PI:8123 from another computer, replacing IP_ADDRESS_OF_PI with the IP address of computer.

+Once you have done onboarding, ie create a user and logged into Home Assistant, REBOOT your pi (this is an important step).
+DNS issues go away (eg. map appears)